 Like they say, out of sight, out of mind.

-Getting out is a great way to force you to make friends and see the sights of the area.
-It also gives you a much-needed change of scenery to stop you from going nuts.
+Getting out is a great way to force you to make friends and see the sights of the area!
 Make these plans concrete by booking tickets, or promising yourself for example that you will go running at 5pm on Wednesday, and make it a non-negotiable.

 Your free time is yours, and sometimes the only way to make this clear is by getting out of the house.
-Unless you’re paid by the hour, swerve (discretely and politely) as many extra hours as you can.
-They really add up!
+Unless you’re paid by the hour, swerve (discretely and politely) extra work.
+An hour here and there really adds up!

 4. Be prepared to put your foot down